zackstout/beatles-songwriting/README.md

 #### VI7 (the 'V of ii' or 'V of II')

 - In just the same way that II7 leaves to V, VI7 leads to II
+- So Doo Wop sequence (I-vi-ii-V) becomes I-VI7-II7-V7
 - Good day sunshine
 - I call your name
 - Hello little girl
 - Maxwell's silver hammer
+- We also see I-VI7-ii-V-I
 - Little child
 - My Bonnie
 - Mr Moonlight